johnnyfivepi/tailscale-on-raspberry-pi/README.md

 3. **Authenticate Tailscale**:

-   - Once installed, run the following command to connect your Raspberry Pi to your tailnet and authenticate:
+   - Once installed, connect your Raspberry Pi to your tailnet and authenticate:

         ```
         sudo tailscale up